 To ensure that beer tastes the same everywhere, regardless of the processing location, beer brewers demineralise the water at the beginning of the production process.
 Under controlled conditions, new minerals are then added to the water to improve taste.
 The use of calcium chloride influences the taste and chemical reactions during the brewing process, and may also affect the yeast's activity during the fermentation process.

 "To allow beer to taste good everywhere in the world"

 Calcium chloride is used to preserve canned fruit and vegetables.
 It enriches the taste without increasing the salt content of the product, for example in the case of preserved pickles.
 Calcium chloride is also a thickening agent which can be used for things such as making tofu from soy curd.
 It is also widely used as an electrolyte in sports drinks and mineral water.

-International food producers such as FrieslandCampina and Krombacher chose Nedmag because our product is very pure and because have all the critical production factors firmly under control.
+The fact that international food producers such as FrieslandCampina and Krombacher choose Nedmag, is because our product is of a very high purity and because we manage all the critical production factors with the greatest care.

 Calcium chloride is a permitted food additive within the European Union and may be used as a sequestering and thickening agent.
 The American Food and Drug Association has designated it as "generally recognised as safe—GRAS".
 Calcium chloride complies with the Food Chemical Codex and the JECFA.